Graduate Certificate in Asset Management

 Program Requirements

-Units can only be attempted following successful completion of the required pre-requisites or by enrolment in co-requisites.
+Units can only be attempted following successful completion of the required pre-requisites or by concurrent enrolment in co-requisites.

 Enrolment Pattern